wp-plugins/link-to-bible/readme.txt

 == Changelog ==

 = 1.2.0 =
-- Link-To-Bible now adds to the links to bibleserver.com already to old posts, if they are viewed the first time.
+- Link-To-Bible now adds the links to bibleserver.com also to old posts, when they are viewed the first time.

 = 1.1.3 =